 The Company has one main internal corporate document which has been duly approved by the Board and the Shareholders, namely the Company's Constitution.
-The Company as part of the Gamma Group has opted to be guided by the Gamma Charter, while a "Kolos Charter" is in preparation.
+The Company as part of the Gamma Group has opted to be guided by the Gamma Charter.